It's all about the buyers.

 7. Nurture Relationships Over Time

-Even when you use all of the above ideas, you are still going to hear “no.” You are going to hear it a lot, there is no sense in kidding yourself.
-But all relationships, including business relationships, are built over time.
+Even when you use all of the above ideas, you are still going to hear “no.” You are going to hear it a lot, no sense kidding yourself.
+Remember, all relationships, including business relationships, are built over time.
 Your consistent and unrelenting pursuit of your dream clients is part of a longer-term plan for success, not a race to get the most immediate “yes.”

-Consistency here means that these prospects hear from you more than sporadically.
+Consistency here means that your sales prospect will hear from you more than sporadically.
 It means they hear from you frequently and with the predictability of the rising of the morning sun, but that contact has to be meaningful.
 You can't just bombard your prospects with automatically-generated emails.
 This is not prospecting.

-Your calls, your thank you cards, your letters, your white papers, your surveys, your studies, your newspaper and web clipping – all of your constant attempts to find a way to create some value will add up over time.
+Your calls, your thank you cards, your letters, your white papers, your surveys, your studies, your newspaper and web clippings – all of your constant attempts to create value will add up over time.

 Some of the best relationships and the biggest deals will take the longest time to win, and your consistent nurturing of these relationships will open opportunities for you over time.
-This approach proves that you are not going to disappear like so many of your peers; that you are truly interested in and committed to working with them; that you are a professional who executes well, and that you are determined.
-These are the winning attributes that people look for in salespeople and partners.
+Your persistence proves to your prospects that you are not going to fade away like so many of your peers.
+It shows genuine interest in them and demonstrates your commitment to working with them.
+It shows that you are a professional who executes well; and that you are determined.
+These are the winning attributes that your prospect will look for in salespeople and partners.

-Prospecting is not a science.
-But you can save time and maximize your numbers by investing in the right processes, activities, and skills.
-Incorporate these tips into your prospecting game and you’ll be more likely to open valuable relationships and turn prospects into leads over time.
+Prospecting is not a science, but you can save time and maximize your quality leads by investing in the right processes, activities, and skills.
+Incorporate these tips into your prospecting game and you’ll be more likely to open valuable relationships and turn your sales prospects into leads over time.
 For tips on how to master cold calling, check out our FREE cold calling eBook How to Crush It, Kill It, and Master Cold Calling Now.